Wang-Lin-boop/GeminiMol/README.md

 _To re-train the model or make predictions using the models we provide, follow the steps below to install the dependencies in advance._

-> Installing the dependency packages of GeminiMol and MolDecoder
+> Installing the dependency packages of GeminiMol

 ``` shell
     pip install rdkit scipy dgllife scikit-learn